-As prospects of securing other employment become realistically bleak, most people have resorted to opening trades of their own in line with their skills and professions.
-Inevitably, some employers still in operation find themselves in competition with former employees.
+Economic uncertainty — whether driven by global events, market downturns, or widespread retrenchments — frequently forces workers to seek new income streams, often in the same industries they previously worked in.
+Inevitably, some employers find themselves in competition with former employees.
 As a result, restraints of trade dominate the limelight when two competing interests are vying against each other.
-Whilst workers who lost jobs desperately sought new streams of income in their fields of qualification and trade, employers were faced with a new reality of more trade competition at a time of enormous challenges.
+Whilst workers who have lost jobs desperately seek new streams of income in their fields of qualification and trade, employers face a new reality of increased trade competition at a time of enormous challenges.

 This article defines, addresses the purpose, and scrutinises the validity and enforceability of restraint of trade clauses in employment contracts.